moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 3. The system displays the lesson content including:
    - Text explanation
    - Video tutorial
-   - Interactive code demonstrations
 4. The learner reads/watches the content at their own pace.
 5. The learner can pause, rewind, or fast-forward video content.
 6. The system tracks time spent on the lesson.
-7. The learner clicks "Mark as Complete" when finished.
+7. The lesson is marked as complete when finished.
 8. The system updates progress and unlocks the next lesson.

 **Alternative Scenarios:**